Zenitugo/Zenitugo/README.md

 <h1 align="center">Hi 👋, I'm Ugochi Ukaegbu</h1>

 <h2>I'm a dedicated software developer with a strong passion for streamlining software development processes.
-With comprehensive training and hands-on experience, I thrive in environments where innovation meets practical implementation.</h2>
+With comprehensive training and hands-on experience, I thrive in environments where innovation and learning is encouragd.</h2>

 💡 💡💡💡 💡💡💡💡💡💡💡💡💡💡💡💡💡💡💡💡💡💡💡💡💡💡💡💡💡💡💡💡💡💡💡💡💡💡💡💡💡